The information below gives you an overview of some of the key documents that explain the role, remit and purpose of the new Integration Authorities:

 - How disputes between the Health Board and Local Authority will be resolved

-You will find a link to the most recent Integration Scheme for each area on our integration arrangements spreadsheet, which can be found in the local integration activity section of this website.
+You will find a link to the most recent Integration Scheme for each area on our integration arrangements spreadsheet.

 To be deemed competent to deliver their role all Integration Authorities need to have a Strategic Plan.